 So what are the advantages of cloth diapers with hook & loop closures instead of snaps?
 Well, the most common advantage is that hook & loop closures are easy to use — especially if you or someone who cares for your child is transitioning from disposable diapers.
 Hook & loop closures make cloth diapers just as easy to use as disposables.

-Another advantage, especially in combination with the bumGenius and Flip Diapers stretchy tabs and unique butterfly closure, is that hook & loop closures allow a more customizable fit.
+Flip Diapers stretchy tabs and unique butterfly closure, is that hook & loop closures allow a more customizable fit.
 Babies grow — fast!
 Their little bellies also expand and contract, sometimes several times a day depending on feedings.
 Hook & loop closures allow you to adjust the fit at the waist to exactly the right place.
 Since they have to fit into pre-designed spaces, snap closures can’t achieve the same customized fit.

 Hook & loop closures are also easier to close than snaps, making them great for anyone who has difficulty with snaps.
 This means that hook & loop closure tabs are often a favorite choice for babysitters, grandparents and daycare.